No Wagering Bingo Sites - Keep What You Win!

 The 'No Wagering' era

 The attention and success that no wagering bingo sites and casinos gained couldn't be ignored.
 Other operators followed suit and within a matter of months the entire industry had woken up to the importance of treating customers fairly, reducing wagering requirements, and being more honest and transparent about any significant limitations of their promotions.
-Finally, players could make more informed choices, and en-masse, they chose to go wager-free.
+Finally, players could make more informed choices, and en masse, they chose to go wager-free.

 Benefits of no wagering bingo